-- Hell-bent on avenging the murder of his girlfriend, the Hitman storms the police precinct looking for her killer.
+- Hell-bent on avenging the murder of his girlfriend, Jacket storms the police precinct looking for her killer.
 He then backtraces the calls to the Mafiya stronghold.
 What he doesn't realize is that his girlfriend's killer was not in the Russians' employ.
 Wiping out the mobsters only furthers the real antagonist's goals.

 - We Have Reserves: The janitors of 50 Blessings don't care that they'll be killed - there's many more like them.
 All they need are five more years.

 - We Sell Everything: The hippie dude with the square-rimmed glasses is always manning a store Jacket heads to.
 Be it a bar, pizza parlor, VCR store...